Access your very own Webex Sandbox for building and testing new bots, integrations, and embedded apps.

 If you aren't developing these types of apps or features you don't necessarily need a Developer Sandbox to develop and test your code.

-Each Webex Developer Sandbox for Webex Wholesale use is limited to a maximum of 250 account users for validation and test purposes only.
-Cisco may from time to time audit Webex Developer Sandbox accounts and reserves the right to remove users in excess of 250 account users, or terminate the Webex Developer Sandbox environment for any Developer resource misuse.
+Each Webex Developer Sandbox use is limited to a maximum of 10 account users for validation and test purposes only.
+Cisco may from time to time audit Webex Developer Sandbox accounts and reserves the right to remove users in excess of 10 account users, or terminate the Webex Developer Sandbox environment for any Developer resource misuse.